Why Barramundi is the “It” Fish

 Today, three billion people around the globe depend on seafood as their primary protein source.
 Some scientists predict that the rising population and poor management of our oceans won’t be able to support the growing demand by 2048.

-Enter Josh Goldman, the founder of Australis, who has been on a mission for decades to find the perfect fish with an eco-friendly profile that could feed the world in a way that is safe, sustainable, and nutritious.
-After a search that spanned five continents and over 30 species, Josh finally found the perfect fish for this purpose—barramundi.
+Enter Josh Goldman, the founder of Australis, who has been on a mission for decades to find the perfect fish with an eco-friendly profile that could feed the world in a way that is safe, sustainable, delicious, and nutritious.
+After a search that spanned five continents and over 30 species, Josh finally found the perfect fish for this purpose—Barramundi.

 What is Barramundi?